-10. (1) The proceedings at a professional conduct inquiry under Part V of the Act are open to the public, but -
+10. (1) The proceedings at a professional conduct inquiry under Part VI of the Act is open to the public, but -

-- (a) any point arising in connection with, or in the course of, or evidence adduced at a disciplinary inquiry may be discussed and decided by the Council, at its discretion, in camera; - (b) the Council, on good cause shown and at its discretion, may order that a person at any time and in any manner, may not publish any information that reveals or is likely to reveal the identity of any particular person involved with the inquiry in any manner whatsoever, other than the accused. - (2) A person who contravenes or fails to comply with an order made under subregulation (1) commits an offence and on conviction liable to a fine not exceeding N\$ 4 000 or imprisonment for a period not exceeding 12 months, or to both such fine and such imprisonment.
+- (a) any point arising in connection with, or in the course of, or evidence adduced at a disciplinary inquiry may be discussed and decided by the Council, at its discretion, in camera; - (b) the Council, on good cause shown and at its discretion, may order that a person at any time and in any manner, may not publish any information that may probably reveal the identity of any particular person involved with the inquiry in any manner, other than the accused.

+(2) A person who contravenes or fails to comply with an order made under subregulation (1) is guilty of an offence and is liable to a fine not exceeding N\$ 4 000 or imprisonment for a period not exceeding 12 months, or to both such fine and such imprisonment.